 Hydrophytic plant species that exhibit an odd or unusual distribution pattern in the assessment reach should not be considered among the number of hydrophytic plant species present.
-Examples of odd or unusual distribution patterns are described below:
+Examples of odd or unusual distribution patterns are described below; all Figures are from the Arid West and are strictly for illustrative purposes.

 - Isolated individuals, or small patches covering only a small portion of the total assessment area (e.g., < 2%) and only found in one location (as opposed to plants sparsely distributed throughout the reach).
-Hyperlocal hydrologic conditions may support the growth of hydrophytes in an otherwise unsuitable stream reach.
-In more arid regions, this can occur at road crossings, where road runoff increases water availability to vegetation (Figure 12). - Long-lived species exclusively represented by seedlings or plants less than one-year old.
-A large flood may promote the growth of hydrophytes in streams that are normally too dry to sustain them (Figure 13). - Old specimens clearly in decline.
-This scenario may be a sign of major long-term reductions in water availability due to changes in water use practices or to extreme and/or persistent drought (Figure 14).
+Hyperlocal hydrologic conditions may support the growth of hydrophytes in otherwise unsuitable stream reachs.
+In more arid regions, this can occur at road crossings, where road runoff increases water availability to vegetation (Figure 11). - Long-lived species exclusively represented by seedlings or plants less than one-year old.
+A large flood may promote the growth of hydrophytes in streams that are normally too dry to sustain them (Figure 12).

+Old specimens clearly in decline.
+This scenario may be a sign of major long-term reductions in water availability due to changes in water use practices or to extreme and/or persistent drought (Figure 13).

-These species may be recorded on the field form, along with notes explaining the unusual distribution patterns observed, but should not be among the number of hydrophyte species entered for this SDAM indicator.
+These species may be recorded on the field form, along with notes explaining the unusual distribution patterns observed, but should not be among the number of hydrophyte species entered for this GP SDAM indicator.

-Figure 12.
+Figure 11.
 Local conditions that support growth of hydrophytes.
 In Ridgecrest, California, a culvert at an ephemeral stream crossing disrupts the movement of water, sustaining the growth of hydrophytes in the immediate vicinity.
 Photo credit: Cara Clark.

-Figure 13.
+Figure 12.
 Long-lived species only represented by young specimens.
 Red alders (Alnus rubra), while abundant at Mission Creek in the Mojave Desert, were only observed as seedlings.
 Photo credit: Raphael Mazor.

-Figure 14.
+Figure 13.
 Water-stressed riparian trees near Oro Grande on the Mojave River.
 Reproduced from Lines (1999).

-For this indicator, identify hydrophytic plant species growing within the channel or up to one halfchannel width from the channel of the assessment reach that do not have unusual or odd distribution patterns.
+For this indicator, identify hydrophytic plant species growing within the channel or up to one half-channel width from the channel of the assessment reach that do not have unusual or odd distribution patterns.
 Hydrophytes growing at greater distances from the channel may be supported by local water sources not related to streamflow in the assessment reach.
-Once six taxa are identified, counting can stop; however, where the user may not be confident in all identifications, more species should be assessed, if possible.
+A user will choose between two categories for this indicator, as shown below.
+Once three taxa are identified, counting can stop; however, where the user may not be confident in all identifications, more species should be assessed, if possible.